Next Article: Business Plan, Part 9 (Financial Projections)

 - Banker – I cannot express the importance of having a relationship with your bank representative.
 Many small businesses make the mistake of banking with large financial institutions, rather than choosing smaller, more intimate, local banks.
 When you are seeking loans to operate your business you will have a much easier time working with a banker who knows you personally and understands your business.

 - Board of Advisors – A board of advisors is like a semi-formal group of mentors.
 Rather than providing moral support, these individuals help to guide you through the process of starting, managing and growing your business.
-You should try to assemble a diverse group with a variety of professional experience.
+You should try to assemble a diverse group with a variety of professional experiences.
 Preferably, these individuals will be a mix of knowledgeable entrepreneurs and industry experts.

 - Board of Directors – If you choose the corporate form to do business, you will have a board of directors.
 Many closely held corporations don’t have outside members on the board of directors; rather, the board consists of the owners and key members.
 As the business begins to grow, you may have directors who are either equity investors or experts who you compensate with equity ownership.
 In either case, you should seek investors and experts who can provide the greatest degree of guidance and support to your business.